paceaux/McSandy/README.md

 A SFA (Single File Application ) that acts as your HTML, CSS, and JavaScript editor;

- * Version: 0.2.0
+ * Version: 0.2.1
  * License: Copyright 2014 Frank M. Taylor.
 All Rights Reserved
  * Prerequisites: IE10+, other modern browsers that support CSS flexbox and blob urls

 ## FAQs ##
 ###What's an SFA? ###

 An SFA is a Single File Application.
 This means the entire application functions in a single file - no installation, extra files, or internet, is required to use it.
-Once you've downloaded McSandy (index.html), that's all you need.
-At about 500 lines, that's not too bad, right?
+Once you've downloaded McSandy (mcsandy.html), that's all you need.

 ### What can I do with McSandy? ###
 McSandy lets you edit HTML, CSS and JavaScript with a live preview.
 Every time you keyup in the HTML or CSS fields, live preview will be updated.
 When you `tab` away from the JavaScript field, that will also run it.
 At any time, you can use `ctrl` + `r` to preview your project.